Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Chính PhủBáo Chính Phủ22/04/2025

-More than 142 OCOP centers and points of sale have been established nationwide.
+More than 142 OCOP centers and sales points have been established nationwide.

-Focus on quality and product integration
+Focus on quality and product integration.

-According to the Central Office for New Rural Area Coordination, in order for OCOP to maximize its potential and meet expectations for developing key agricultural products, it is necessary to synchronously implement many strategic orientations.
-First of all, it is necessary to focus on improving product quality instead of chasing quantity.
-Some localities are currently chasing achievements, registering too many OCOP products but lacking depth in quality, design and competitiveness.
-To overcome this, it is necessary to organize training courses and seminars to foster knowledge and skills in production management, product development and branding for OCOP entities.
+According to the Central Office for New Rural Development Coordination, in order for the OCOP program to maximize its potential and meet expectations for the development of key agricultural products, a comprehensive approach involving multiple strategic directions is necessary.
+First and foremost, focus should be placed on improving product quality rather than chasing quantity.
+Some localities are currently prioritizing achievements over quality, registering too many OCOP products without sufficient depth in terms of quality, design, and competitiveness.
+To overcome this, training courses and specialized workshops should be organized to enhance knowledge and skills in production management, product development, and brand building for OCOP participants.

 Do Huong